-Preventive Healthcare Guidelines for Cats
+Why Preventive Healthcare is Important for Cats

 What benefits will my cat and I gain from these guidelines?

-How does the information in these guidelines differ from what I can find on the Internet?
+How does the information in these guidelines differ from what I can find on the internet?

 The Feline Preventive Healthcare Guidelines reflect the best available scientific and clinical information for enhancing your cat’s health and quality of life at various life stages.
 This is information that is often challenging for pet owners to find on their own.
-In addition, the guidelines translate evidence-based medicine into everyday actionable best practices, empowering veterinary healthcare teams and cat owners to work together on behalf of a cat’s best interest.
+In addition, the guidelines translate evidence-based medicine into everyday actionable best practices, empowering veterinary health care teams and cat owners to work together on behalf of a cat’s best interest.

 What are the details of the preventive healthcare guidelines that apply to my cat?